 I first made one of these red telephone teapot boxes about a year ago, but I have only just got around to designing the template for it.
 It was a bit tricky to work out at first, but with a bit of trial and error, and a lot of determination, I am absolutely thrilled with the results!

-There are two different versions of the template included with the download.
+There are two different versions of the template included in the download.
 The one pictured above, with the OPEN windows, is designed for using acetate windows so that you can see through it, like a real telephone box.
-You might want to use this version with little lights inside it, and display it on a shelf or a windowsill.
+You might want to use this version with little lights inside and display it on a shelf or a windowsill.

 * Lighter, double-sided card or paper for the bow )160-220gsm / 60-80lb recommended)